The Short Film "Reckless" - 2013 (22 minutes, in Norwegian with English subtitles)

 Seduction and Ice Cream

 The following scene plays like a seduction.
 The girl takes a shower, and one of the boys joins her, then they move to the bedroom and start to make love.
 The other boy joins in, and soon enough, the three of them are engaging in full-on sexual activity.
-On the way back home the little boy is hit by a car - but the woman in the car seems to think he is fine (even though there is a visible gash on his forehead).
+On the way back home the little boy is hit by a car - but the driver seems to think he is fine (even though there is a visible gash on his forehead).
 The same children stored away behind the picket fence witness the events.
 The little boy comes home with his ice cream, peers into the bedroom to see his sister having sex with the two teenagers (although it is apparent that he is befuddled by what is actually going on).
 The filmmakers make this scene exceptionally bright, and the editing is sharp to center on the trifecta of sexual exploration and erotic sensation.
 This is coupled with the little boy's evident confusion (as he has been struck by a vehicle) and he goes to the kitchen to eat his ice cream.
 The boy puts his head down, and it is suddenly apparent that his wound is mortal.
 He dies.

 "Reckless" as a Cautionary Tale; or, Something Else?